Jain monasticism

 Jain monasticism refers to the order of monks and nuns in the Jain community and can be divided into two major denominations: the Digambara and the Śvētāmbara.
 The monastic practices of the two major sects vary greatly, but the major principles of both are identical.
-Five mahāvratas (Great Vows), from Mahavira's teachings, are followed by all Jain ascetics.
+Five mahāvratas (Great Vows), from Mahavira's teachings, are followed by all Jain ascetics of both the sects.
 Historians believe that a united Jain sangha (community) existed before 367 BCE, about 160 years after the moksha (liberation) of Mahavira.
 The community then gradually divided into the major denominations.
+However, no evidence indicate when the schism between the Digambaras and the Śvetāmbaras happened.

 Terminology

 Digambaras use the word muṇi for male monastics and aryika for female monastics.
-Digambara monks are also called nirgrantha (without bonds). Śvētāmbaras use the word sadhvis for female monastics.
+Svetambara monks are also called nirgrantha (without bonds). Śvētāmbaras also use the word muṇi for male monastics but use the term sadhvis for female monastics.

 History

 Mahavira had 11 chief disciples, Indrabhuti Gautama being the most senior.
 Each chief disciple was made responsible for 250 to 500 monks.
 The Jain sangha (community) was led and administered by an organised system consisting of acharyas (leaders), upadhyayas (teachers), sthaviras (motivators of self-discipline), pravartakas (preachers) and ganis (leader of smaller groups of monks).
 Other titles included panyasa (canonical text experts), mahattara (female leader) and pravartini (female preacher).

 The leadership of Jain order passed from Mahavira to Indrabhuti, who was succeeded by Sudharma (607–506 BCE).
 After 12 years, it was further passed on to Jambu (543–449 BCE), Prabhava (443–338 BCE) and Shayyambhava (377–315 BCE).

 Historians believe that a united Jain community existed before 367 BCE, about 160 years after the moksha (liberation) of Mahavira.
 The community then gradually divided into two denominations: the Digambara and the Śvētāmbara.
-Acharya Kundakunda is the most revered acharya (preceptor) of the Duḥṣamā period of the present avasarpiṇī (descending) era.
-The Kalpa Sūtra describes Mahavira's asceticism in detail; from it, most of the ascetic practices (including the restraints and regulations) are derived:
+The Kalpa Sūtra describes Mahavira's asceticism in detail; from it and from the Ācārāṅga Sūtra, most of the Śvetāmbara ascetic practices (including the restraints and regulations) are derived: